MonBoza/VendorTracker.Solution/README.md

 * Bootstrap

 ## Description

-Pierre's Vendor Tracker allows the user to Add  new Vendor to the List of Vendors.
-You can see a list of all the vendors
+Pierre's Vendor Tracker lets users add vendors, view vendor details with unique descriptions, explore order histories, and look into detailed order information with a simple click.
+It offers a streamlined experience for managing vendors and orders.

 ## Setup/Installation Requirements